Spacelocust/for-democracy/api/README.md

 ### Using Docker

-If you have Docker and Docker Compose installed, refer to the [installation guide](../README.md#installation) to launch the API easily.
-Otherwise, follow the instructions below.
+We recommend using Docker and Docker Compose and following the instructions in the [installation guide](../README.md#installation) to launch the API.

 ### Without Docker